ruban-s/server-setup/README.md

     sudo ./setup.sh
     ```

+    ### or Mac

+    ```bash
+    sudo ./setup-mac.sh
+    ```

-5. The script will prompt you to enter the PHP versions you want to install.
+6. The script will prompt you to enter the PHP versions you want to install.
 Enter the versions, separated by a comma, for example:

     ```bash
     Enter PHP versions to install (separated by comma): 7.4,8.0
     ```

-6. Then the script will ask you which web server to install: `apache` or `nginx`.
+7. Then the script will ask you which web server to install: `apache` or `nginx`.
 Enter your choice:

     ```bash
     Enter the web server to install (apache or nginx): nginx
     ```

-7. The script will then proceed to install the chosen PHP versions, the web server, MariaDB, and PHPMyAdmin.
+8. The script will then proceed to install the chosen PHP versions, the web server, MariaDB, and PHPMyAdmin.
 It will also set up MySQL root with a random password.

 ## Note